booch/presentations/how_to_give_a_presentation/slides.md

 ---

-# Preparing the Presentation
+# Preparing Slides

-* Preparing: Slides
 * Start with an outline.
 * Build slides from the outlines.
 * The fewer words on a slide, the better.
 * Slides are the START of the conversation.
 * Tell a story.
 * Include facts.

-* Preparing: Demo
+---

+# Preparing a Demo

 * Figure out what you want to show.
 * Practice.
 * Practice.
 * Practice.

 ---